bernardpeh/practical-symfony-3/manuscript/Chapter_10.md

 and update the gitignore path

 ```
-# .gitignore
+# symfony/.gitignore
 ...
-src/AppBundle/Tests/_output/*
+src/AppBundle/tests/_output/*
 ```

 Then, run the test only for scenario 10.6.1

 ```
 # remember to start selenium server in a separate terminal
--> scripts/start_selenium
+-> scripts/start_phantomjs
 # switch to a new terminal and run the test
 -> scripts/runtest As_An_Admin/IWantToManageAllUsersCest.php:listAllProfiles
 ...
 OK (1 test, 1 assertion)
 ```

 Looking good, what if the test fails and you want to look at the logs?
-The log files are all in the "Tests/_output/" directory.
+The log files are all in the "src/AppBundle/tests/_output/" directory.

 Let us write another test for scenario 10.6.2.
 We will simulate clicking on test3 show button and check the page is loading fine.

 ```
-# src/AppBundle/Tests/acceptance/As_An_Admin/IWantToManageAllUsersCest.php
+# src/AppBundle/tests/acceptance/As_An_Admin/IWantToManageAllUsersCest.php
 ...
    /**
     * Scenario 10.6.2